Powerlearnproject/se-day1-assignment-Uknownevildoer/README.md

 What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.
+Provide strategies to overcome these challenges. a).Tight deadlines- pressure to finish or deliver softwware products on time can result in rushed ddevelopment and compromised quality. b).Changing requirement- adapting to evolving project needs and scope changes  mid-development. c).Communication gaps- misunderstandings with stakeholders, designers and other team members. d).Technical debt-  accrues from shortcuts or suboptimal solutions, technical debt can impede future development and increase maintenance costs. e).Burnout- managing stress from high pressure environments and long hours. f).Quality assurance- ensuring high code quality and minimizizng bugs.

+STRATEGIES TO OVERCOME
+agile methodologies
+clear communication
+regular reassessment of project goals and timelines employing established design patterns
+Testing practices
+Stress management

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. a).Unit testing- testing individuaal components or modules of software. b).Integration testing- testing interactions between components or subsystems. c).System testing- testing the entire sotware system as a whole. d).Acceptance testing- testing the system against user requirements to ensure it meets user needs.

+IMPORTANCE
+-help in identifying bugs and defects
+-help in fixing defects early in the development process ensuring high quality products

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering- crafting questions or statements to get the best possible responses from AI models.
+IMPORTANCE
+it helps in avoiding you in giving vague question and getting a confusing ansser by making your questions cleaar an specific so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+VAGUE PROMPT
+Tell me about computers
+IMPROVED
+Explain to me the history of computers and when they were invented